Where to Find Puffins in Scotland

 Hermaness Nature Reserve

-Other puffin breeding grounds in the Shetland Islands are Hermaness in Unst, Foula, Fair Isle, Fetlar.
+Other puffin breeding grounds in the Shetland Islands are Hermaness in Unst, and on the small islands of Foula, Fair Isle, Fetlar.
 Hermaness, Fair Isle and Foula have the largest colonies, with an estimated 25,000 pairs at each site.

 Like Noss, Hermaness has been a Nature Reserve since 1955 and has over 100,000 seabirds in total.
 This reserve is more accessible than Noss, but still requires an hour’s walk each way over moorland.
 The paths are well maintained and the views at Hermaness are spectacular, particularly of Muckle Flugga, the most northern part of the British Isles.
 There is also the possibility you might see seals.